NEWS RELEASE

 Showabond Construction North Japan Branch

-Expansion of district heating and cooling facilities in the Osaka Station area and introduction of HEAT DX
+Expansion of Osaka Station area district heating and cooling facilities and introduction of HEAT DX

-district heating and cooling is attracting attention as a way to realize a carbon-free society.
-Together with Osaka Energy Services, we have pursued the design of a district heating and cooling facility (DHC) plant that boasts the highest level of efficiency in the Osaka Station area, as well as optimal operation and maintenance.
-Today, in order to further expand this, we are working to resolve the various social issues surrounding DHC (the pursuit of energy conservation, the shortage of engineers, etc.) by using AI to support operations and digitalize maintenance management.
+district heating and cooling is attracting attention as we move towards a decarbonized society.
+Together with Osaka Energy Services, we have pursued the design, optimal operation, and maintenance of district heating and cooling facility (DHC) in the Osaka Station area, which boasts the highest level of efficiency.
+Today, to further expand this, we are working to resolve the various social issues surrounding DHC (such as the pursuit of energy conservation and a shortage of engineers) by using AI to support operations and digitalize maintenance management.

 Second Plant